Keeler-Spear/Mathematics/README.md

 # Contributions

-  Outside of the Java libraries used (Math, Swing, JUnit Jupiter, IO, and Util), the code is entirely my own.
+  Outside of the Java libraries used (Math, Swing, JUnit Jupiter, IO, and Util) and the MeersenneTwister class, the code is entirely my own.
 The theory and formulas behind the methods implemented were taught to me by my Numerical Analysis I professor and my Linear Algebra professor.
 However, Mathematics.Calculus.java’s leftSidedThreePoint (double f0, double f1, double f2, double h) and rightSidedThreePoint (double f0, double fm1, double fm2, double h) formulas were derived on my own.

   # Favorite Algorithm